DMCC: Medical Devices from Design to Market Launch

 , and technical knowledge of biomaterials

-• Prepare a design dossier and a technical dossier for CE marking.
+• Prepare a design dossier and a technical dossier for CE marking

-ation of a medical device
+of a medical device

-, etc.)
+Marketing, etc.)

-TEACHING RESOURCES AND SPEAKERS
+TEACHING RESOURCES AND INSTRUCTORS

 • Institutions (HAS, CNEDIMTs, CEPS, etc.)